Pinoccio/docs/carlo.md

 #### GET /v1/{troop id}/scouts

-get all of the scouts in your troop. returns an object keyed off of scout id or false if no scouts are associated.
+get all of the scouts in your troop.

 ```sh